 The emphasis of this site is on documenting the history of radio on the Great Lakes and inland rivers.
 Though my original intent for this page was to provide only a listing of the high-seas stations and some links to more information about them on other sites I recently found (2013) that many of the external links were dead.
 Thanks to the Internet Archive I have recovered some of the missing pages and even added other information that has been long gone from the Internet.
-Additionally, several new external sites were added.
-Please send corrections, additions, links etc.
+Additionally, links to several new external sites were added.

 The Big Four - Radiotelephone

 Here's a 1993 Frequency List for the high seas radiotelephone stations.